Join Here | Log In

 • Children who are non-secretors are less likely to have diarrheal diseases.
 Some research indicates that just carrying one copy of the non-secretor allele can reduce the risk of diarrheal diseases in children.[ref]

-• H. pylori colonization is also less in non-secretors.[ref]
-H. pylori bacteria resides in the stomach and can cause ulcers and stomach cancers.
+• H. pylori colonization is lower in non-secretors.[ref]
+H. pylori is a bacteria that resides in the stomach and can cause ulcers and stomach cancers.

 Non-secretors are at an increased risk for certain diseases: